fylgja/fylgja/README.md

 - Helping out with the Site doc and guides, via the github repo.

 We appreciate any contribution, no mather if it is small or big.

+## Testing/Playground

+We have a very simple testing ground for a our CSS Components.

+The entry file is found in the root (`index.html`) and all sub pages are found in `_playground`, and each file is a basis html file.

+We have a option to start the playground with a localhost port, run `npm run dev:playground` or `npm run dev`